Skip to main content

 In a marketplace, a tiered commission structure means fees can change based on defined rules, and implementations can vary by platform.
 For example, WC Vendors describes four tiered commission types, which highlights that there is no single universal setup.
 Sales-rep tiers are variable pay plans that determine how reps are paid and which behaviors are rewarded, so they are related in incentive design but not the same policy system.

-From this evidence set, the clearest supported difference is that tiered models are harder to implement because they involve many moving parts.
-The grounding here does not provide enough marketplace-specific evidence to rank flat take rate versus category-based models for invoicing or reconciliation outcomes.
-Treat that choice as an internal design decision and validate it with your own operational data.
+Tiered models are harder to implement because they involve many moving parts.
+Whether flat take rate or category-based models perform better for invoicing or reconciliation depends on your specific operation — treat that choice as an internal design decision and validate it with your own operational data.

 This grounding pack does not provide benchmark marketplace percentages or universal tier thresholds.
 Set thresholds using your own economics and scenario testing rather than applying one template across all sellers.